PALS - Partnering Ambassadors for Life and Service

 SEE MORE DONATION OPPORTUNITIES at WomenToTheWorld.org

-and www.YouTube.com/womentotheworld.
+and www.youtube.com/womentotheworld.

 NOTE: PALS, PARTNERING AMBASSADORS FOR LIFE AND SERVICE, is a Tax-Exempt, volunteer community service program, founded by Doris Aldrich, for the purpose of bringing light and hope to the lives of suffering women and children within the United States.
 Women to the World, Inc. is the parent organization of Partnering Ambassadors of Life and Service.
 Women to the World operates vocational and training institutes in Afghanistan, Burkina Faso, Africa, Kenya, Africa and the U.S. Past project locations include Turkey, Peru, Ukraine, Pakistan, Honduras, and FIW (Fellowship of International Women), based in Chicago.
 U.S. offices of Women to the World are located in Athens, Georgia, with offices in Europe, Central Asia and Africa, since 1985.